sodafoundation/architecture-analysis/arch-design/multicloud/BucketManagement.md

 2. Delete bucket from various cloud providers.
 Ex: Aws, gcp, azure

+3. List all the bucktes

-3. Upload objects in bucket
+4. Upload objects in bucket

-4. Set lifecycles rules on objects

-5. Migrate objects from one location to different locations
+5. Download objects from bucket

+6. Delete object from bucket

+7. Create/set tier policy for creating bucket.
+Ex: Gold, silver etc.

 ##### Non Functional Requirements

 1. The system should be highly available.
 Multiple users can login to the system and create buckets, folders, upload objects etc.
-The design document for this can be referred from [here](https://github.com/sodafoundation/architecture-analysis/pull/96)
+The design document for this can be referred from [here](https://github.com/SODAfoundation/architecture-analysis/pull/96)

 2. The system should work with minimum latency.